basavarajvs/MassTransitKafkaWebAPIDemo/SAGA_ARCHITECTURE_AND_DATA_FLOW.md

 FROM OrderProcessingSagaStates
 WHERE CorrelationId = 'your-correlation-id';

--- Check pending outbox events
-SELECT * FROM OutboxEvents
+-- Check pending MassTransit outbox events (table name varies by version) SELECT * FROM OutboxMessage
-WHERE NOT Processed
+WHERE Delivered IS NULL
-AND Data LIKE '%your-correlation-id%';
+AND Body LIKE '%your-correlation-id%';
 ```

 #### **3. API Calls Not Happening**